-Where part-time registration periods exceed full-time by a factor of 1.5. ^ For the MBChB award, the standard full-time registration period is 5 years and the maximum is 8 years.
-Where the MBChB incorporates a Foundation Year, the standard registration period is 6 years and the maximum is 9 years Registration periods for other credit value awards are calculated pro-rata.

-- C10.2 Validation panels may approve programmes with alternative minimum or maximum registration periods where this is justified through curriculum delivery methods, such as specifically designed accelerated routes, or the level of student entry qualifications.
+- d.
+For the MBChB award, the standard full-time registration period is 5 years and the maximum is 8 years.
+Where the MBChB incorporates a Foundation Year, the standard registration period is 6 years and the maximum is 9 years - e.
+For Postgraduate 60 credit awards, the standard part-time registration period is 1 year. - C10.2 Validation panels may approve programmes with alternative minimum or maximum registration periods where this is justified through curriculum delivery methods, such as specifically designed accelerated routes, or the level of student entry qualifications.
 Professional bodies may also impose specific requirements in relation to maximum registration periods. - C10.3 While the University recognises that individual circumstances may prevent a student from completing in the standard minimum time, periods away from study covered by interruption or deferred assessment will count towards the maximum time limits for registration.
-Chairs of progression and award boards have discretion to extend the maximum periods in individual cases having regard to the continued currency of the modules completed. - C10.4 The University will ensure that students will be able to qualify for named target awards for which they have registered within the minimum standard registration period plus one year (See G2.7).
+Chairs of Progression and Award Boards have discretion to extend the maximum periods in individual cases having regard to the continued currency of the modules completed. - C10.4 The University will ensure that students will be able to qualify for named target awards for which they have registered within the minimum standard registration period plus one year (See G2.7).
 Where it is not possible to offer the named award beyond this period, remaining registered students will be transferred to a congruent award wherever possible. - C10.5 Modules studied on a stand-alone basis, by Associate students, should be completed in line with those assessment points determined for the module at validation.
-Where a student is unable to complete a module in accordance with the validated assessment point(s), they may submit their personal circumstances under the University's Exceptional Mitigating Circumstances scheme and/or Interruption procedures.
+Where a student is unable to complete a module in accordance with the validated assessment point(s), they may submit their personal circumstances under the University's Personal Circumstances scheme and/or Interruption procedures.
 For students undertaking stand-alone study, applications to defer or to be interrupted from assessment will normally only be permitted where this does not then extend the student's overall registration period to be more than one calendar year from the point at which the student would have originally been required to complete assessment for the module.